 Marguerite or Chabaud Carnation: Aurora, Marie, Nero, Marguerite white, M. yellow.

 Agroclimatic Condition For Carnation Cultivation

-The carnation is a facultative long day plant.
-Generally, the plants form the flowers faster during long days than in short days.
+The carnation is a facultative long-day plant.
+Generally, the plants form the flowers faster during long days than on short days.
 Carnations require high levels to produce high-quality flowers.
-Cyclic lighting from dusk to dawn increases the flower fresh weight and the strength of flower stalk.
+Cyclic lighting from dusk to dawn increases the flower’s fresh weight and the strength of the flower stalk.
 Additionally, the hot and humid climate is not suitable for carnation cultivation.